 Size and Weight

 Chuck size is also important to consider.
 Most right-angle drills have a ⅜-inch chuck, which helps keep the head compact.
 Some larger models feature a ½-inch chuck for drilling larger holes or driving in bigger screws.
-These models typically have a wider 5-inch head.
+These models typically have a wider head.

 Comfort and Grip